 "But I'm still a mystery," I said.

 "That you are," Marty said.
-"You have all the traits of an anarchist, Eddie.
+"You have all the traits of an anarchist, James.
 I'm not sure if you are the ideal branch chief or just someone wanting to take the whole system down when you get a chance."

 "I bear considerable watching," I said.
 Marty smiled, got up, and winked.